 What About Refinancing Parent PLUS loans?

-If you took out a federal loan from the Department of Education’s Direct PLUS Loan program to help your son or daughter cover the gap in college costs, you can refinance your loans too.
+If you took out a federal loan from the Department of Education’s Direct PLUS Loan program to help your son or daughter cover the gap in college costs, you can refinance your parent loans too.
 Refinancing your Federal Parent PLUS loan is easy and free to do.
 By refinancing, you can save on monthly payments or shorten your loan term, which can put retirement that much closer.

 Easy Refinancing & Big Savings